Credentials

-Here is the harsh reality.
 Someone who just got sober yesterday and thought he would be good at helping people can claim to be an interventionist…and unfortunately that does occasionally occur.
-However, generally speaking interventionists fall into the following categories:
+However, Interventionist generally fall into the following categories:

 1. Licensed therapist or psychologist who wants to expand his/her practice and offers to perform interventions.